 Beautification Awards 2018

 The City of Creve Coeur Horticulture, Ecology and Beautification (HEB) Committee encourages all Creve Coeur residents, community groups and local businesses to participate in the biennial Beautification Contest.
 The HEB serves as contest judges.
 Winners will be notified by mail and announced in the residential newsletter.
-Nomination submission deadline is May 20, 2018.
+The deadline to submit nominations has passed.
 Judging will occur on June 6, 2018, weather permitting.
 For more information, contact Lauren Khawaja at email@example.com or 314-872-2511.

 2016 Beautification Awards